pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 - the right bath: $O(p^2h\chi^3)$

 As before, for an all-to-all Rydberg interaction we expect $h\sim N$.
 Moreover, the effective Hamiltonian application needs to be done $k$ times, to build the appropriate Krylov subspace, and for every pair.
-Finally, to complete the time evolution and bring back the tensors of the state into an MPS form, a final singular value decomposition is required.
+Finally, to complete the time evolution or the energy minimization and bring back the tensors of the state into an MPS form, a final singular value decomposition is required.
 For every pair, this requires $O(N\chi^3)$ to be done.
 Overall, the expected complexity is thus $O(kN^2\chi^3) + O(kN^3\chi^2) + O(N\chi^3)$.

 ### Benchmarking runtime
-From the previous complexity estimations, we thus expect the complexity of the two-sites TDVP algorithm to have two main contributions
+From the previous complexity estimations, we expect the computational complexity of both the two-site TDVP and DMRG algorithms to have two main contributions

-$$\Delta t_{\text{TDVP}}(N,\chi,k)\sim \alpha N^2\chi^3 + \beta N^3\chi^2$$
+$$\Delta t(N,\chi,k)\sim \alpha N^2\chi^3 + \beta N^3\chi^2$$

-To check such estimation, as before, we run TDVP multiple times, measuring the average runtime to perform a step.
+As previously discussed, both algorithms rely on the same bath construction and effective Hamiltonian machinery, so their scaling with the system size $N$ and bond dimension $\chi$ should be comparable.

+The study below focuses on **TDVP**, where we ran multiple simulations and measured the average runtime per time step.
+A similar analysis could be carried out for **DMRG**, and we expect it to lead to similar results.

 Below, we show the obtained results for different number of atoms in a register $N$ at fixed bond dimension $\chi$ (left), and at different fixed $N$ but increasing the bond dimension (left).
 On top of these data points, we also plot the resulting fit of the complexity estimation presented in the equation above.
 Remarkably, with just two parameters $\alpha$ and $\beta$ with get good agreement.

 <img src="../../benchmarks/benchmark_plots/runtime_vs_N.png"  width="49.7%">
 <img src="../../benchmarks/benchmark_plots/runtime_vs_bond_dim.png"  width="49.7%">

-To wrap up, and to provide an useful tool for runtime estimation for emu-mps, the time to perform a **single**  time step in a sequence can be conveniently visualized (below) for both $N$ and $\chi$ on contour lines.
+To wrap up, and to provide a practical tool for runtime estimation for emu-mps, the time required to perform a **single**  time step in a sequence can be conveniently visualized (below) for both $N$ and $\chi$ on contour lines.

 <img src="../../benchmarks/benchmark_plots/emumps_runtime_map.png"  width="49.7%">